-On January 1st of this year, a huge earthquake and tsunami hit the Noto Peninsula.
+On January 1st of 2024, a huge earthquake and tsunami hit the Noto Peninsula.
 Mr. Ezaki Taro, a Waseda alumnus, visited Suzu City and other cities on the Noto Peninsula to engage in volunteer work.
 I was asked by a fellow professor to introduce Mr. Ezaki to the Mayor of Suzu, who is also a Waseda alumnus.
 I also introduced Mr. Ezaki to the former president of Hokkoku Newspaper, the largest newspaper in Ishikawa Prefecture.
-These are examples of how effectively the Waseda alumni network works, and how these alumni are spontaneously coordinating their work.
+These are examples of how effectively the Waseda alumni network works, and how alumni are spontaneously coordinating their work.

-These two episodes represent activities based on the values of Okuma's ideal, "Do not think of yourself alone, your family alone nor your nation alone, but have an ambition to contribute to the world."
+These two episodes represent activities based on the values of Okuma's ideal, "Do not think only of your own interest, your family's interest, or the interests of your country alone, but be ambitious to contribute to humankind throughout the world."

-On April 1, 2024, which is today (was yesterday), Waseda University established our Global Citizenship Center to organize and unite all the activities in which students have participated and have learned "flexible sensitivity."
+On April 1, 2024, Waseda University established the Global Citizenship Center to organize and unite all the activities in which students participate and have learned "flexible sensitivity."
 From now on, you students can participate in these activities more easily.

-Let me now change the topic of my speech to my second part.
+Let me now change the topic of my speech.
 I would like to speak to you about what kind of student life I wish you to spend at Waseda.

-At Waseda, anyone can find her/his own place to be comfortable.
+At Waseda, anyone can find their own place to be comfortable.
 In other words, Waseda has a tradition of accepting the diversity of students.
 Members of the Waseda community accept anyone from anywhere and respect each other.
 In today's parlance, this tradition embodies "diversity" and "inclusion".